Natasha Hamilton: Early life

-Hamilton was born in Kensington, Liverpool, and started singing and performing from the age of 12 in the Starlight Show Group.
+Hamilton was born on 17 July 1982 in Kensington, Liverpool to Maria (née Wright) and George Hamilton.
+She has a younger sister Georgina.
+She began singing and performing from the age of 12 in the Starlight Show Group.
 Her father is mixed race, being of white and black ancestry.

-Hamilton attended St. Sebastian's Catholic Primary School and then Broughton Hall Technology College, both situated in her home city of Liverpool.
+Hamilton attended St Sebastian's Catholic Primary School, Liverpool, and then Broughton Hall High School, both situated in her home city of Liverpool.